Jane Goodall with Jane director Brett Morgen: "I'm no longer in love with Tarzan." Photo: Anne-Katrin Titze

 Baby Flint, lolloping all over the camp, enchants humans and chimpanzees alike and van Lawick's remarkable images of the Serengeti plains makes it all too clear what is at stake today with chimpanzee numbers dwindling and world leaders who see the protection of our world as an afterthought.

 Anne-Katrin Titze: Early on you [in Jane] said you had dreams as a child as a man.
 Do you still dream as a man?
-And did your relationship to Dr Doolittle and Tarzan change?
+And did your relationship to Dr Dolittle and Tarzan change?

 Jane Goodall with Flint in Tanzania’s Gombe Stream National Park

 Jane Goodall: Well, first of all, no, I don't any longer dream as a man.
 I think I dreamt as a man because when I was a child women didn't do the kind of things that I wanted to do.
 So I suppose my dream was realising what I wanted to do.
-My relationship with Dr Doolittle and Tarzan?
+My relationship with Dr Dolittle and Tarzan?
 I'm no longer in love with Tarzan.
 When I re-read that book, you know - there's still only one Tarzan movie I ever watched.

 My mother saved up to take me - because we didn't have any money - to take me to one of the early Johnny Weissmuller movies.
 And I started to cry and she had to take me out and said "whatever's the matter?"
 I said "That wasn't Tarzan."
 So in those days we didn't … I grew up with no television.

 So we imagined our heroes and heroines.
 So anyway, I re-read the book and there's so much killing and killing of animals, I was kind of shocked that's how it was when I was growing up.
 That's what happened.
-And Dr Doolittle - I still adore him.
+And Dr Dolittle - I still adore him.
 Not Rex Harrison.

 Anne-Katrin Titze: I noticed that the footage changes to black and white a couple of times when the scenes turn to war.